-- Recall that digital computers store data in binary format, ie. that information is encoded as bit-strings, a collection of ordered Bits, each of which may take the value of either 0 or 1.
+- 1. Recall that digital computers store data in binary format, i.e. that information is encoded as bit-strings, a collection of ordered Bits, each of which may take the value of either 0 or 1.
 A Nibble is 4 consecutive bits and a Byte is 8 consecutive bits.
 With bit-strings, bytes and nibbles, we index from the right-most, or least-significant bit, starting from 0.
-We will sometimes use the notation N_b to denote the number N is to be interpreted in base-b notation, ie. 112 is 3 in base-10 and 1116 is 17 in base-10. - (a) How many bits does it take to represent the number $N \in \mathbb{N} \cup \{0\}$?
+We will sometimes use the notation $N_b$ to denote the number N is to be interpreted in base-b - (a) How many bits does it take to represent the number $N \in \mathbb{N} \cup \{0\}$ ?